Platelet Rich Plasma Injections for Morton’s Neuroma

 - Morton’s neuroma refractory to conservative treatments: Most cases of Morton’s neuroma responds to conservative care or ultrasound guided ablation procedures.
 However, if symptoms does not improve, PRP can be used as a final step before resorting to surgery.

-- Morton’s neuroma with co-existing musculoskeletal lesions: Morton’s neuroma often co-exists with other lesions of muscles and joints such as bursitis, plantar fasciitis and arthritis.
+- Morton’s neuroma with co-existing bursitis, capsulitis, synovitis, plantar fasciitis or arthritis: Morton’s neuroma often co-exists with other lesions of muscles and joints such as bursitis, capsulitis, synovitis, plantar fasciitis and arthritis.
 In all these cases, platelet rich plasma injections are not only safe but a preferred therapy to alleviate these other conditions as well as Morton’s neuroma.

 - To treat pain or complications after Morton’s neuroma surgery: Even with best practices and aseptic care, the risk of complications of Mortons neuroma surgery is fairly high.
 For example, tendon exposure, fibrosis, scarring and wound dehiscence are some complications that are often reported in patients after surgical repair.